Also, did you know that Nancy grew up in Baltimore alongside her six older brothers namely; Thomas, Franklin, Roosevelt, Hector, Nicholas, and Joseph?

 Thomas D’Alesandro Jr was born on August 1, 1903.
 He is of Italian family roots and was a politician for the most part of his life, with his notable offices being U.S. Representative from Maryland’s 3rd congressional district (1939–47) as well as the mayor of Baltimore, Maryland (1947–59).

-Until his death in August 1987, the supportive father of 6 had a close relationship with his daughter Nancy who honours his memory with her exploits at Congress.
+Until his death in August 1987, the supportive father of 6 had a close relationship with his daughter Nancy who honors his memory with her exploits at Congress.

 About Nancy Pelosi’s Mother: